geduldcapital/jse_reference_data/README.md

 Reference data for JSE (Johannesburg Stock Exchnage) listed and delisted companies

 There is a lack of publicly available reference data on JSE listed and delisted stocks that can be easily consumed by programming languages and applications.
-This data set is provided to the public to use and keep up to date for this purpose.
+This data set is provided in the the public domain to use and keep up to date for this purpose.

 ## Data Format: